 In the final semester-long course, a student will engage in a series of one-on-one advising sessions with a member of our faculty.
 The student will research, design and implement a capstone project with the goal of engaging religious communities and civic organizations in their region.
 The capstone projects are intended to create a halo effect in that not only will the students benefit from their training in constitutional and human rights, but so will the communities that they serve.
 These advanced training programs are designed to equip scholars of religion to more effectively communicate in the public square about issues of religion and public life, and thus to foster broader religious and legal literacy.

-The Pubic Scholars Project is an initiative of the American Academy of Religion’s Committee on the Public Understanding of Religion, chaired by Michael Kessler (Chair 2013-2016).
-Committee members include Erik Owens, Ayesha Chaudhry, Mara Willard, Simeon Illesanmi, Emma Tomalin, and Steve Herrick (AAR Staff Liaison).
-The project leads for the Public Scholars Project are Erik Owens, associate director of the Boisi Center for Religion and American Public Life, Boston College, and Nate Walker, executive director of the Religious Freedom Center of the Newseum Institute.
+The Pubic Scholars Project is an initiative of the American Academy of Religion’s Committee on the Public Understanding of Religion, whose members currently include Erik Owens (chair 2017-2018), Ayesha Chaudhry, Emma Tomalin, Mara Willard, Simeon Illesanmi, Evan Berry, and Steve Herrick (AAR Staff Liaison).
+The project leads for the Public Scholars Project are Erik Owens, associate director of the Boisi Center for Religion and American Public Life, Boston College, and Ben Marcus, religious literacy specialist at the Religious Freedom Center of the Newseum Institute.